 Targeted talent shortages were among the key conversations during this year’s LEAP HR healthcare summit in Chicago.
 Here are 3 other things HR leaders were talking about.

 Up until now, employers had but one statistic to keep them up at night: the unemployment rate.
 The Bureau of Labor Statistics just added a new one: people are quitting.
 A lot.

 At this year’s WorldatWork conference, development and career opportunities took center stage, with more and more employers realizing the key to employees’ hearts is growth.

 A new report says student loan repayment benefits are on the rise, growing from a few to a few hundred in a short time.
 What does that mean for you?

 Some of your company’s most valuable hires are also your most at-risk employees.
 How can you make sure you hang on to them?

-Last year, a study out of the University of Georgia said that saying “thank you” was the key to happy marriages.
+Not long ago, a University of Georgia study showed the words “thank you” were the key to happy marriages.
 Turns out, the same might be said for happy workplaces.

 All the attention on Millennials is leaving other generations feeling left out.
 But there’s good reason to retain empty nesters — you need them.

 One of the first questions a woman at work hears when announcing a baby is, “Are you coming back?”
 It’s also one of the least helpful.
 Here’s why.